MartinvonBerg/simple-lightbox-fslight/readme.txt

 1. Example lightbox.

 == Upgrade Notice ==
-Upgrade to 2.0.0+ if you want support for Youtube Videos or want to have your settings restored automatically.
+Upgrade to 2.1.0+ if you want support for Youtube Videos or want to have your settings restored automatically.

 == Changelog ==

+= V2.1.0 =
+- BUGFIX: PHP Bugfixes to avoid crashes for unsopperted media types.

 = V2.0.0 =
 Breaking Changes: